-object_publisher:naming_se This supersedes the plugins:cicsa:write_rvice:group:member_name iors to ns group member name configuration item.
+This supersedes the plugins:cicsa:write_iors_to_ns_group_member_name configuration item.
 It specifies the member name that the adapter should use in the object group.
 A unique member name must be specified for each adapter; otherwise, one adapter might end up replacing the object group members of another adapter.
-See "Exporting Object References at Runtime" on page 298 for more details.
+See "Exporting Object References at Runtime" on page 280 for more details.

-Summary of items for the cics_exci plug-in
+Summary of items for the cics exci plug-in

 The following is a summary of the configuration items associated with the cics_exci plug-in.
-Refer to "EXCI Plug-In Configuration Items" on page 94 for more details.
+Refer to "EXCI Plug-In Configuration Items" on page 74 for more details.